14th January 2019

 Year 3 / 4 Snowy Owls

-Speaking and Listening Children are expected to listen carefully in class, work well with talk partners or in groups, follow instructions and listen courteously to others thus developing good manners.
-They are encouraged to participate in discussions and express their ideas coherently.
+Speaking and Listening Children will continue you to participate more widely in discussions and express their ideas coherently.
 Children are welcome to bring things into school to talk about so long as it is related to the topic or something we have been learning about.